 Our expert, Sharon Zell NP-C, often recommends patients to be aware if they are experiencing two or more of the following symptoms consistently:

 Causes of High Blood Pressure

 There are two different types of high blood pressure that occur in men and women: primary hypertension and secondary hypertension.
 Primary hypertension is hypertension caused by narrowing arteries that happen over a period of time.
 Primary hypertension occurs gradually and can often be a result of poor diet and exercise habits.
 Secondary hypertension is typically a result of an underlying condition.
 Underlying conditions that may cause secondary hypertension include thyroid disorders, kidney disease, drug abuse, and adrenal gland tumors.

 When to See a Doctor for High Blood Pressure

 You may not realize you have high blood pressure until you visit your doctor and have your blood pressure checked.
 During your visit, your provider will recommend whether you should seek help to lower your blood pressure.
 If you’re checking your blood pressure on your own, it’s important to note that a systolic pressure over 129 and diastolic pressure over 80 is considered high.
 If you find your blood pressure exceeds these measurements, we encourage you to see a medical professional like the ones at Show Low Family Clinic at your earliest convenience.

 If you suspect you have high blood pressure, it may be time to speak to a medical professional for help.
 Treatment for your high blood pressure may include lifestyle modifications, diet plans, exercise changes, and/or the use of medication.

-To learn more about your personal high blood pressure treatment plan, we encourage you to call Intimate Health Telemedicine at (541) 315-8338.
+To learn more about your personal high blood pressure treatment plan, we encourage you to call Show Low Family Clinic at (541) 315-8338.
 You can also request a telehealth appointment with our convenient online appointment request form.